MSSputnik/s3scripts/README.md

 ### Installation via script
 To simplify the installation, a simple installation scrip exist.

-Just run `curl https://raw.githubusercontent.com/MSSputnik/s3scripts/master/install.sh | bash`
+Just run `curl https://raw.githubusercontent.com/MSSputnik/s3scripts/master/install.sh | sh`

 This will install all 4 curl scripts into your local diretory.

 The installation scripts supports up to 3 arguments.

-Run `curl https://raw.githubusercontent.com/MSSputnik/s3scripts/master/install.sh | bash -s <type> <mode> <path>`
+Run `curl https://raw.githubusercontent.com/MSSputnik/s3scripts/master/install.sh | sh -s <type> <mode> <path>`

 **type**
 - Specify which implementation you like to download.
 Default is `curl`.